nfprojects/nfengine/README.md

 Building the project - Linux
 ----------------------------

-Currently, buildable parts of nfEngine are: nfCommon, nfCommonTest, nfRendererOGL4 and nfRendererDemo.
+Currently, buildable parts of nfEngine are: nfCommon, nfCommonTest, nfCommonPerf, nfRendererOGL4 and nfRendererDemo.
 Requirements:

 1. Installed a C++11-compatible compiler (right now the only compiler tested to work is GCC 4.7 and higher versions).
 2. Installed CMake 2.6 or higher.